Learning Fair Models without Sensitive Attributes: A Generative Approach: Problem Definition and Notations

 \section{Problem Definition and Notations}

-Though sensitive attributes for many real-world applications are unavailable, we observe that there usually is information relevant to sensitive attributes.
-For example, a person’s purchase or dining history reflects the person's race or cultural background, which would help learn fair classifiers on race or cultural background.
-We call such information \textit{relevant features} and aim to utilize the relevant feature to learn fair classifiers.
+For many real-world applications, sensitive attributes of data samples are unavailable due to various issues such as difficulty in data collection, security or privacy issues.
+The lack of sensitive attributes challenges existing fairness-aware machine learning models that require sensitive attributes of data samples to achieve fairness.
+Though sensitive attributes for many real-world applications are unavailable, we observe that there is usually information highly relevant to sensitive attributes.
+For example, a person’s purchase or dining history can reflect the person's gender or cultural background, which would help learn fair classifiers on gender or cultural background.
+We call such information \textit{relevant features} and the remaining features that is not related to the sensitive attribute to be protected as \textit{irrelevant features}.
+Note that the relevant features can be in various formats such as sequences (purchase history) and texts (reviews).
+Thus, the relevant features cannot be directly utilized as pseudo-sensitive attributes to regularize the model~\cite{zhao2021you}.
+In this paper, we aim to utilize the relevant feature to estimate sensitive attributes and train a fair and accurate classifier using both relevant and irrelevant features with estimated sensitive attributes.